 - Volper Julien, Art sans pareil, exhibition catalogue, Tervuren, RMCA, p.
 15 + exhibition booklet

 - Wynants M., Des Ducs de Brabant aux villages Congolais.
 Tervuren et l’Exposition Coloniale 1897, exhibition catalogue, Un tram pour le Congo, 20/6-16/11/1997, Tervuren, RMCA, 1997, 184 p.

-The history of this statue was the subject of research conducted in DR Congo by historian Maarten Couttenier.
+The history of this statue was the subject of research conducted in DR Congo in 2016 by historian Maarten Couttenier.
 This research provided additional information to that given in the archives available in Belgium.
 There are certainly more archives and family memoirs both in Belgium and DR Congo that would help expand and enrich this object's biography.
 Do you have any comments, information or stories to share about this object or type of object?
-Please contact us: email@example.com.
+Please contact us: firstname.lastname@example.org.